Archive

 slice of life with swallowed spiral

 Eva Spierenburg shows that experiences in our daily lives leave a trace in our bodies.
-Starting from a drawn diary, Spierenburg brings the building of Drawing Centre Diepenheim to life as a body and confronts the visitor with their own physicality.
+Starting from a drawn diary, Spierenburg brings the building of Drawing Centre Diepenheim to life as a body and confronts visitors with their own physicality.

-By Spierenburg, the body is fragmented, enlarged and undressed.
-She shows that our bodies can be vulnerable and fragile as well as resilient and strong.
-Events we experience – both temporary and permanent – can leave impressions on our physicality: the bracing of our bodies in a stressful situation, a recurring tension in a specific place or an indefinable restlessness triggered by a memory.
-The experiences, traces and memories that our body harbors run like a thread through the exhibition.
+The body is fragmented, enlarged and undressed by Spierenburg.
+She shows that our bodies can be both vulnerable and fragile and resilient and strong.
+Events we experience can leave impressions – both temporary and permanent – on our physical states: the bracing of our bodies in a stressful situation, a recurring tension in a specific place or an indeterminate restlessness triggered by a memory.
+The experiences, traces and memories harbored by our constitution run like a thread through the exhibition.

-In the exhibition “slice of life with swallowed spiral,” the walls of the building are partially covered with cloths and clay.
-With these interventions in the architecture, Spierenburg creates intimate spaces that each evoke a different feeling.
-Body parts have detached themselves from the big picture and float loose in the space or lean against a wall.
-They hold us up on the inside, but can also throw us off balance due to stress, tension or trauma stored there.
-With this exhibition, Spierenburg invites us to think about the architecture of our own interior; she makes us aware of the body we inhabit.
+In the exhibition “slice of life with swallowed spiral,” the walls of the building are partially covered with canvases and clay.
+With these architectural interventions, Spierenburg creates intimate spaces, each evoking a different feeling.
+Body parts have detached themselves from the big picture and float loose in space or lean against a wall.
+They hold us up inside, but they can also throw us off balance due to stress, tension or trauma stored there.
+With this exhibition, Spierenburg invites us to think about the architecture of our own interiors; she makes us aware of the body we inhabit.

 Credits